DIY Miniature Sheep

 Create a Scene

-Lastly after the paint is dry you’re ready to set your sheep up on a hill.
+Lastly after the paint is dry you’re ready to set them up in a sheep ring on the grass up on a hill.
 I used a rock with some fine moss glued to it.
 You could also make them as a miniature terrarium scene in a glass bottle with moss.

 I love how the sheep turned out and the addition of the little lambs.
 I set them up on my table to be admired and surrounded them with green plants.
+You might want to make sure to keep these out of the reach of children because the sheep are so tiny.
 It really does feel like the a little taste of spring.
 And if winter refuses to leave, we’ll just have to make our own little inside springs like this, won’t we.
 I also think these sheep are perfect for St. Patrick’s Day decor, since Ireland is a land of sheep grazing on rolling green hills.
+This is one of my very favorite spring craft projects.

 This DIY was such a sweet reminder of an old friend, and I’m looking forward to gifting some of them as a great reminder of the shepherds love for us, just like he did.